Chandrakant6/RPG/README.md

 # RPG
-turn your lige into a RPG game
+turn your life into a RPG game